luizfeliperj/timer-project/README.md

 # timer-project
-Simple timer project to control a three-phase conected throught a contactor relay with Arduino
+Simple timer project to control a three-phase motor connected through a contactor key using the relay module available to Arduino.

 coded using the Arduino IDE